microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 }
 ```

-At this point, you can also go back to the `src/extension.ts` file and add an import statement to resolve the earlier error.
+At this point, you can go back to the `src/extension.ts` file and add an import statement to resolve the earlier error.

 ```typescript
 // file: src/extension.ts